 - Traders rely on our extensive historical analysis to determine locational and temporal spread relationships and use prior-day curves on a daily basis as a reference when entering the market the following morning.

 - New generation developers use Argus forward curves when deciding whether or not to build new capacity.

-- Automobile factories' operations departments use our curves as a tool to manage wholesale electricity procurement.
+- End-users' operations departments use our curves as a tool to manage wholesale electricity procurement.